 These apps are consistently topping the Apple and Android charts as investing grows in popularity amongst young people.
-The time of delivery is a marvel in itself.
+The time of delivery is a marvel.

 It shouldn’t take more than a few minutes to buy your first stock after downloading an app.
 Setting up an account and verification is similar across the board and most apps allow instant transfers.
 You can quickly scavenge the market for your first investment within a few minutes of signing up.

 This is modern day trading and it’s become the new standard for investors.
-The majority of investing is now done electronically.
+Most investing is now done electronically.
 So, let’s look at some of the best in the business.

 For example, the best apps for trading stocks include:

-As you can see, these are not your prototypical brokerages.
+As you can see, these are not your typical brokerages.
 I purposely left out the household names, such as E*TRADE, Fidelity and TD Ameritrade.
-That is because these are traditional online brokerages that converted their products into mobile-friendly applications.
+That is because these are traditional online brokerages that converted their products into mobile-friendly versions.